cchndl/secop-site/source/spec/protocol.rst

           - The requested parameter change or Command can not be performed as the argument value is not in the allowed range specified by the ``datainfo`` property.
-            This also happens if an unspecified Enum variant is tried to be used, the size of a Blob or String does not match the limits given in the descriptive data, or if the number of elements in an array_ does not match the limits given in the descriptive data.
+            This also happens if an unspecified Enum variant is tried to be used, the size of a Blob or String does not match the limits given in the descriptive data, or if the number of elements in an :ref:`array` does not match the limits given in the descriptive data.

         * - BadJSON